spinfal/webhook/README.md

 # the webhookinator

 <sub>it fuckin sucks</sub>
-## this lets you send messages (and maybe an embed) through a webhook url.
+## this lets you send messages and an embed through a webhook url. <s>you can also update your webhook</s>
 <br>

 <p>there are way better websites out there for this so idk why you'd use this one.</p>